RaeesBhatti/ssh-agent-helper/README.md

 It sets up your environment (CMD, PowerShell) for ssh-agent seamlessly

 ## What does it fix?
-In a world before this program, if you wanted to use `ssh` or `git` (using ssh keys) from Command Prompt or PowerShell, you either had to use startup scripts for the terminals or set the `ssh-agent` variables manually on each instance of terminals.
+In a world before this program, if you wanted to use `ssh` (or `git` authenticated via ssh keys) from Command Prompt or PowerShell, you either had to use startup scripts for the terminals or set the `ssh-agent` variables manually on each instance.
 This program just simply make `ssh-agent` universally available to programs launched from Windows environment.
-Which means that you can use your precious `ssh` and `git` right from Command Prompt or PowerShell.
+Which means that you can use your precious `ssh` and `git` right from Command Prompt, PowerShell, Bash or any other.

 ## Usage
 Download the binary from [latest release](https://github.com/raeesbhatti/ssh-agent-helper/releases/latest).